Articles

 Evidence from our wider programmes also shows that demand for cultural learning resources and activities is high.
 Over 800 schools nationally took part in the Wild Escape, our nationwide participation project last year that inspired young people to learn about UK biodiversity loss through creative activations and museum collections.

-And findings from our latest Museum Directors Research showed that school visits were up in 2023-24 against 2022-23 across 41% of the museums surveyed and, after local visitors, schools were the second highest area of audience development focus.
+And findings from our latest Museum Directors Research showed that school visits were up in 2023-24 against 2022-23 across 41% of the museums surveyed and, after local visitor, schools were the second highest area of audience development focus.

 As we approach the end of the academic year, we’re looking ahead to some exciting new developments that will expand Art Fund’s support for teachers and help to realise our ambition to connect museums and schools more effectively.